(for veterinary information only)

 The final step of this conversion is worthy of the most attention.
 When something goes wrong with the conversion of uric acid to allantoin, uric acid builds up.
 Uric acid, which is not as soluble in water as allantoin, begins to form crystals which can show up as kidney stones (especially in human patients), bladder stones (especially in Dalmatians and in dogs with liver shunts), joint deposits (birds or humans with gout) or as deposits in other unpleasant places.

 Whether the problem is natural inability to produce allantoin (birds), inability to get uric acid into liver cells for conversion to allantoin (Dalmatians and animals with liver shunts) or excessive purine intake (humans with gout), the goal in this situation is to reduce uric acid production.
-Allopurinol was developed for just this use.
+Allopurinol was developed to reduce uric acid crystals for human gout patients but has been adaptable to some veterinary situations.

 The enzyme which converts hypoxanthine to xanthine and on to uric acid is called “xanthine oxidase.”
 Allopurinol binds this enzyme so that uric acid is not produced.
 Instead, hypoxanthine and xanthine levels build up as they are not converted.